COVID-19 (Coronavirus) – Our Response

 Dams & Recreational Areas

-As of 1 June 2020, we will be opening our recreational areas for day use only.
+In line with public health orders, our Greater Sydney recreational areas are closed.
 These areas include picnic areas, BBQ areas, walking tracks, access to our lakes and public toilets.
-Please note that our Visitor Information Centre at Warragamba will remain closed.

 2. Agile Work Force